Roma Potiki: Career

 Roma Potiki was involved in contemporary Māori theatre in early formative years.
-She was in a play performed by Te Ika A Maui Players in 1978 called Death of the Land by Rore Hapipi's (Rowley Habib).
+She was in a play performed by Te Ika A Maui Players in 1978 called Death of the Land by Rore Hapipi (Rowley Habib).
 She went on to help form the Māori theatre company Maranga Mai in 1979.
 This company was linked to the Māori protest movement and they toured a theatre production in 1979 - 1980 to marae and schools.
+The play Maranga Mai that they presented was a fifty minute story of Māori activism.
+It started in with the 1975 Māori Land March, included reference to occupations at the Raglan Golf Course, Bastion Point and the protests by Ngā Tamatoa during Waitangi Day.
+People involved included Brian Potiki, Anna Meihana, Hori Hapimana, Henare Hapimana, Buffy Pihema, Cyril Chapman, Jacki Davidson and Liz Marsden.
+The play included song, poetry, movement and drama.

-In 1990 she was a founding director of another theatre company He Ara Hou.
+In 1990, she was a founding director of another theatre company He Ara Hou.
 They performed and toured a play called Whatungarongaro.
 This play was directed by Potiki and John Anderson and devised over nine months with the company members.
 Potiki had previously done workshops with a theatre company PETA (Philippines Educational Theatre Association) and was influenced by their way of working.

 Roma Potiki's writing includes poetry contribution to many anthologies, as well as published volumes.
 She has written the forward to books of New Zealand Māori plays and contributed text to exhibition catalogues.
-As a fine artist Potiki has exhibited art work and one of her pieces Hinewai is in the collection of the Dowse Art Museum.
+As an artist, Potiki has exhibited art work and one of her pieces Hinewai is in the collection of the Dowse Art Museum.